kadena-io/pact-5/docs/builtins/Keysets/enforce-keyset.md

 ### Examples

-The following example demonstrates how to use the `enforce-keyset` function to enforce logic defined in the 'admin-keyset' predicate function:
+The following example demonstrates how to use the `enforce-keyset` function to enforce logic defined in the "admin-keyset" predicate function:

 ```pact
 (enforce-keyset 'admin-keyset)